BenLorantfy-Archive/SimpleStore-Cloud-Storage/tests.md

 | Test Name                | E-005                                                                                                                                                                                               |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Test Description         | Try to create a directory in a disallowed location.                                                                                                                                                             |
 | Test Procedure           | **1.** Using your client application try to traverse to and create the following directory.
-Please note that the troll directory will be at the same directory level as the Sean and <TeamNameHere> directories o	\HOST\troll **2.** Record whether you were able to use your application to create the Troll directory in the Actual Results below.
+Please note that the troll directory will be at the same directory level as the ed and <TeamNameHere> directories o	\HOST\troll **2.** Record whether you were able to use your application to create the Troll directory in the Actual Results below.
 Make note of any special observations (errors reported, etc.) in the Extra Notes section
 | Expected Results         | Client should not be permitted to traverse to and/or create the new directory                                                                                                                                               |
 | Last Tested Date         |                                                                                                 |
 | Last Tested Version      |                                                                                                  |